- Prep time:

 - 2 pork tenderloins

 - 2 ounces whole dried ancho chilies

 - 1 banana, starting to blacken

 - ¼ Granny Smith apple, peeled and chopped

 - ¼ teaspoon ground clove

 - 1 teaspoon sugar

-Place mole in Ziploc bag with 2 pork tenderloins and marinate them for at least 2 hours.
-Once marinated, grill until medium rare.
-Let rest and slice; then place on top of heated mole sauce.
-Serve with Chayote & Melon Slaw.
+Place mole in Ziploc bag with the 2 cleaned pork tenderloins and marinate them for at least 2 hours.
+Once marinated, grill to an internal temperature of 145 F. Let rest for 5 minutes before slicing.

 Techniques used in this recipe:

 roastroast: a dry heat cooking method in which items are cooked in an oven or on a spit over a fire. grill (I)grill (I): a cooking technique in which foods are cooked by a radiant heat source placed below the food.